pnordahl/monorail/README.md

 git push && monorail analyze | jq .
 ```

 As with the commit, `monorail` still knows about the changes after a push.
-The reason for this will be explained in the section on checkpointing below.
+The reason for this will be explained in the section on [Checkpointing](#checkpointing) below.

 ## Declaring "uses" and "links"